kaliop-uk/kueueingbundle-stomp/readme.md

 ## Usage

 4. Start the messaging broker of your choice

 5. Create a queue, using the appropriate management console:

-    * Apollo
+    * Apollo: : no need, queues and topics are created based on need

     * ActiveMQ: no need, queues and topics are created based on need

-    * Stomp
+    * RabbitMQ:

 6. Set up configuration according to your broker